 Mindful Relating Promotes Personal Growth

 Mindful relating helps us to grow in emotional intelligence because mindfulness fosters emotional awareness and regulation.
-Emotionally intelligent behaviours expressed in mindful relationships include sharing our feelings openly with others; understanding how we and others are feeling and what is needed; embodying compassion; and taking responsibility for our negative feelings and emotional states, including our shadow aspects, rather than blaming others.
-Relationships are a wonderful teaching for our emotional growth and maturity, and the more mindful we can be in them, the better.
+In mindful relationships, emotionally intelligent behaviours include openly sharing our feelings, understanding what we and others are feeling and need, embodying compassion, and taking responsibility for our emotions and shadow aspects rather than blaming others.
+Relationships provide a powerful platform for emotional growth and maturity, and the more mindful we are within them, the richer these opportunities for growth become.

 Mindful Relating in Summary